Simon-whale/OpenAPICodeGenerator/README.md

 ## Generating the file OpenApi C# files

-**OPtion 1** To generate the files, you have two options, either to run the following command from the terminal
+**Option 1** To generate the files, you have two options, either to run the following command from the terminal

 ```
 nswag run nswag.json  /runtime:Net60